 I made the bag and took it with me to Disney to photograph it thinking that I’d wear it a day then switch to another bag.
 I ended up carrying it the whole week.

 It was lightweight and just the right size for what I needed for my days in the Parks.
 It fit my phone (I have a 7+) hand sanitizer, gum, chapstick and a small wallet without any problems.

 My oldest daughter was with us for a few days at Disney so I convinced her to pose for a few photos for me since it’s hard to take a selfie of yourself while you’re wearing a bag!

 The construction of the bag is exactly the same, with the exception of the round ears.
 I stitched my bag out of a black and cream Kokka polka dot linen.
 It is a bit heavier weight than normal quilting cotton but I would not consider it a heavyweight fabric.

-This is the first update of many that I have planned for this bag so I’ve created a PATTERN UPDATE page on my blog where people who have purchased the patterns (in paper copy in a store or in PDF version online) can download for free the updates as they come out.
+This is the first update of many that I have planned for this bag, so I’ve created a PATTERN UPDATE page on my blog where people who have purchased the patterns (in paper copy in a store or PDF version online) can download them for free the updates as they come out.

 If you’ve already bought the Alice Bag CLICK here to go to the pattern update page.
 From there enter the password (polkadots).
 It’s also on the last page of instructions of your Alice Bag pattern enter it where prompted and download the PDF update.